Dr. Bruce Blair

-After joining Global Zero as a program intern in 2013, Jessica currently serves as senior policy associate.
+After joining Global Zero as a program intern in 2013, Jessica currently serves as Program Director.
 In this capacity, she provides research and analysis on issues relating to nuclear nonproliferation, risk reduction and disarmament; coordinates track-1.5 and track-2 diplomatic efforts, including commission-level meetings and government consultations; and liaises with Global Zero leaders and experts in connection with policy initiatives.
 Prior to joining Global Zero, Jessica worked as a research intern with Ploughshares Fund and as a research associate for the Japan Policy Research Institute and the Nautilus Institute for Security and Sustainability.
 She has a master’s degree in Asia-Pacific studies from the University of San Francisco.

 Emma Claire Foley

 Emma Claire joined the Global Zero team in 2018 as a Research and Policy Intern.
 Now serving as the Program Associate, she works with the Program Director on research relating to nuclear nonproliferation, risk reduction, and disarmament advocacy efforts, and monitoring domestic and international policy developments.
 Emma Claire received her Master’s degree from Harvard University’s Davis Center for Russian and Eurasian Studies, and her Bachelor’s degree in Russian, East European and Eurasian Studies and History from the University of Michigan.